UAlbertaALTLab/morphodict/docker/README.md

-When getting started, from your local machine’s `docker/plays` folder, copy `initial-setup.yml` and `vars.yml` to anywhere on the production machine, and you’ll be able to run then from there.
+When getting started, from your local machine’s `docker/plays` folder, copy `initial-setup.yml` and `vars.yml` to anywhere on the production machine, and you’ll be able to run them from there.

 To install ansible on the production host, run this, **as your login user, not as root**: